 Kärcher is a world-leading provider of cleaning technology.
-This family business, headquartered in Winnenden, employs 13,500 people in 73 countries and 130 companies.
+This family business, headquartered in Winnenden, employs 14,400 people in 78 countries and over 150 companies.
 The long-term partnership with the Internationale Bachakademie Stuttgart perfectly rounds off the company’s programme of cultural sponsorship.
 More information

-As a leading technology and service provider with around 394,500 employees worldwide, the Bosch Group improves people’s quality of life with innovative, inspirational products and services.
-As well as this, the promotion of cultural initiatives and varied cultural offerings is a well-established part of its corporate culture.
-Alongside Bosch’s own culture groups, such as an orchestra, big band, choir and theatre groups, Bosch also supports external cultural initiatives, sponsorship schemes, organisations and events – such as the Bachakademie Stuttgart, for example.
+As a leading technology and service provider with around 400,000 employees worldwide, the Bosch Group improves people’s quality of life with innovative, inspirational products and services.
+Bosch supports a wide range of cultural activities and initiatives, especially in businesses – such as orchestras, big band, choral and theatre groups – but also externally, such as the Bachakademie Stuttgart, for example.
 More information

-Daimler AG is one of the most successful automobile companies in the world.
-With the business divisions Mercedes-Benz Cars & Vans, Daimler Trucks & Buses and Daimler Mobility, the vehicle manufacturer is one of the biggest suppliers of premium cars and one of the largest producers of commercial vehicles in the world.
-Supporting the arts and culture is immensely important to Daimler.
-As a sponsor of the BachBewegt! project, Daimler AG supports communicating music for children and young people.
+The Mercedes-Benz Group AG is one of the most successful automobile companies in the world.
+With the business divisions Mercedes-Benz AG and Mercedes-Benz Mobility AG, the vehicle manufacturer is one of the biggest suppliers of premium cars.
+Supporting the arts and culture is immensely important to the Mercedes-Benz Group.
+As a sponsor of the BachBewegt! project, the Mercedes-Benz Group AG supports music outreach for children and young people.
 More information

 Klett has enjoyed a long and deep collaboration based on a trusted friendship with the Internationale Bachakademie, developed many years ago between the Klett family and the Bachakademie.
-As an educational provider the Klett Group supports projects which contribute to promoting culture in Stuttgart.
-Supporting the Bachakademie’s outstanding ensembles is therefore of particular significance to us.
+As an educational provider, the Klett Group supports projects which contribute to promoting culture in Stuttgart.
+Supporting the Bachakademie’s outstanding ensembles is therefore of particular significance.
 More information

-Every day over 1.7 million customers go shopping in more than 2,020 dm-Markt shops in Germany.
-Around 40,000 people are involved in working for dm throughout Germany.
-As well as its business activities, dm is engaged with partners in ecological, social and cultural projects.
-For example, dm supports children and young people in their personal development as part of BachBewegt!Singen!, where they get to know Die Schöpfung by Joseph Haydn with the Gaechinger Cantorey, develop their own version, and go on to perform this.
+With over 2,600 dm stores in Germany and over 42,000 employees, dm-drogerie markt is the most popular drugstore chain in the country.
+As well as its business activities, dm is engaged with partners in ecological, social and cultural projects. dm supports children and young people in their personal development as part of BachBewegt!Singen!, where they get to know Die Schöpfung by Joseph Haydn with the Gaechinger Cantorey, develop their own version, and go on to perform this.
+More information

-The Blickle family business was founded in 1953 and since then has stood for uncompromising quality, wide distribution, innovation and reliability.
+The Blickle family business was founded in 1953 and since then has stood for uncompromising quality, wide availability, innovation and reliability.
 Blickle is now one of the leading producers of tyres and wheels worldwide.
-Their standard product portfolio includes over 30,000 items.
-Around 800 of the company’s 1,100 employees work at the company headquarters in Rosenfeld.
+Its standard product portfolio includes over 30,000 items.
+Around 850 of the company’s 1,200 employees work at the company headquarters in Rosenfeld.
 As well as its production facility in Rosenfeld, Blickle has 18 distributorships in Europe, North America, Asia and Australia, and exports to over 120 countries worldwide.

 Founded in December 1992 by Berthold Leibinger, the foundation supports four areas: Science, with an emphasis on applied laser technology with two international laser prizes; Endowed Chairs in the History of the Effects of Technology at the University of Stuttgart and Applied Rhetoric at the State University of Music and the Performing Arts Stuttgart, and medical research at the Robert Bosch Hospital in Stuttgart.
 As well as this, the foundation supports culture, especially music, literature, social sciences and history.
 In the area of religion, the focus is on the preservation of churches and on church music.
 Finally in the area of Social Commitment, it supports the weak and needy in society.

-In its activities, the Deutsche Bank Stiftung aims to support the development and sustainable strengthening of everyone’s potential, especially of young people.
+The Deutsche Bank Stiftung’s activities aim to support the development and sustainable strengthening of potential, especially that of young people.
 It initiates and supports projects which open up these new areas of experience and enables them to develop their individual talents.
 Likewise, it encourages the up-and-coming generation of artists to try out new approaches and to further develop their professional skills.
 It contributes to the integration of migrants with numerous projects, and strengthens equality of opportunity for disadvantaged groups in society.
 And last but not least, the foundation supports the varied cultural life in Germany.
 Worldwide it engages in catastrophe prevention with leading partners.